thatmengmengli/thatmengmengli.github.io/_pages/about.md

 profile:
   align: right
-  image: profile.png
+  image: l4dc.jpg
-  image_circular: true #false # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >

 news: false  # includes a list of news items